-Make arrangements for after-hour care of his/her OAT patients if he/she is not available from another prescriber trained in OAT according to standards described in the CPSS OAT Standards & Guidelines.
+Make arrangements for after-hour care of his/her patients prescribed OAT if he/she is not available from another prescriber trained in OAT according to standards described in the CPSS OAT Standards & Guidelines.

 Note: this does not mean that a prescriber him-/herself must be available to his/her patients 24/7/365.
 Patients must have access to continuity of care.
 See the CPSS Medical Practice Coverage Policy for detailed information.